Maahygrah/web3-onchain-log/README.md

 * **Inducement Mechanics:** A market structure trapping mechanism where price purposefully breaks a minor internal short-term low or high to trick early retail traders into opening positions before smart money reverses the price direction to sweep their stops.

+* **Conducive** (adjective): Making a certain situation or outcome likely or possible. *Example:* "Fostering an open, helpful environment where active testing is rewarded is highly conducive to building a loyal Web3 user base."